cztomczak/phpdesktop/README.md

 Initial Mac release | $150 of $2,000 | [Issue #208](https://github.com/cztomczak/phpdesktop/issues/208)
 Initial Linux release | $1,500 of $1,500 | [Issue #221](https://github.com/cztomczak/phpdesktop/issues/221)

-Fundings for other features like the ones presented on the [PHP Desktop Pro](https://github.com/cztomczak/phpdesktop/wiki/PHP-Desktop-Pro) wiki page are also possible, just let know Czarek.
+Fundings for other features submitted in the issue tracker or the ones presented on the [PHP Desktop Pro](https://github.com/cztomczak/phpdesktop/wiki/PHP-Desktop-Pro) wiki page are also possible, just let know Czarek.